Probing the Mid-level Vision Capabilities of Self-Supervised Learning: Analysis

-\paragraph{MaskFeat.} In Fig.~\ref{fig:mid-vs-imagenet} and Fig.~\ref{fig:ranking}, we observe that MaskFeat~\cite{wei2022masked} demonstrates surprisingly strong mid-level vision capabilities despite showing relatively modest performance in high-level vision tasks.
+\paragraph{MAE.} MAE~\cite{he2021maskedautoencodersscalablevision} stands out as a clear outlier, as illustrated in Fig.~\ref{fig:mid-vs-imagenet} and Fig.~\ref{fig:ranking}.
+MAE consistently performs poorly on mid-level vision tasks compared to other ViT-based SSLs such as iBOT~\cite{zhou2021ibot} and MaskFeat~\cite{wei2022masked}. \paragraph{MaskFeat.} In Fig.~\ref{fig:mid-vs-imagenet} and Fig.~\ref{fig:ranking}, we observe that MaskFeat~\cite{wei2022masked} demonstrates surprisingly strong mid-level vision capabilities despite showing relatively modest performance in high-level vision tasks.
 Since the MaskFeat checkpoint we used was trained exclusively on the ImageNet-1K dataset and followed a training process similar to MAE, we attribute its mid-level vision strength to its choice of target features.
 Unlike models trained on raw pixels, tokens, or high-level features, MaskFeat is optimized on HOG (Histograms of Oriented Gradients) features, which are widely used for keypoint detection in methods such as SIFT~\cite{SIFT}.
 Importantly, HOG does not rely on any external models, making it a robust feature for capturing mid-level vision attributes.
 This finding suggests that incorporating mid-level vision-relevant features, like HOG, into SSL training may enhance model performance on mid-level vision tasks. \paragraph{SSLs based on pre-text tasks.} RotNet and Jigsaw are the two lowest-performing SSLs on mid- and high-level vision.
 Given that they are the early design of SSLs, it re-validate our claim that ImageNet (IN1k) probing results improve, we generally observe a corresponding enhancement in mid-level vision task peformance.